-- 1. Insert the original, already programmed key in the ignition and turn on the ignition. - 2.
-Turn the ignition off, and remove the kev. - 3.
-Quickly, within five seconds, insert the second original already programmed key in the ignition and turn on the ignition. - 4.
-Turn the ignition off, and remove the key. - Insert the new key to be programmed and turn the ignition on within five seconds.
-The security light will turn off once the key has been programmed. - Repeat Steps 1-5 if additional keys are to be programmed.
+- Insert the original, already programmed key in the ignition and turn the ignition on. - 2.
+Turn the ignition off and remove the key. - Quickly, within five seconds, insert the second original already programmed key in the ignition and turn the ignition on. - 4.
+Turn the ignition off, and remove the key. - Insert the new key to be programmed and turn the ignition on within five seconds. - The security light will turn off once the key has been programmed. - 6.
+Repeat Steps 1-5 if additional keys are to be programmed.